 Furthermore, you should make sure that you clean your steak knives properly and avoid putting them in the dishwasher.
 It takes just a few minutes to hand wash steak knives and investing this small amount of time can vastly prolong the razor-sharp edge of your blade.

-The biggest problem with serrated steak knives is knowing how to sharpen the cutting edge.
+The biggest problem is knowing how to sharpen steak knives.
 Because they do not have equal bevels, you must sharpen each tooth separately which is time-consuming and intricate work.

 For this reason, a lot of people choose to have their knives sharpened by a professional.
 However, if you do wish to sharpen them yourself, you will need a ceramic sharpening rod.
 You should avoid electric knife sharpeners as these could damage the blade edge.

 There are pros and cons to each type with serrated knives cutting far more easily but non-serrated knives retain the juices and flavour.
-When you come to buy steak knives, which you choose will mostly come down to personal preference so try cutting steak with serrated steak knives and a non-serrated blade and to see which is the best steak knife for you.
+When you come to buy steak knives, which are available as single knives and steak knife sets, which you choose will mostly come down to personal preference so try cutting steak with serrated steak knives and a non-serrated blade and to see which is the best steak knife for you.
 One thing is for sure, a good steak knife is a very versatile and useful tool.